mmphego/mmphego.github.io/_posts/2021-05-18-Note-To-Self-How-to-stop-a-running-pod-on-kubernetes.md

 So, this is what happened right.
 I have a [RKE Kubernetes](https://rancher.com/products/rke/) cluster running on a Vagrant box and I thought to myself.
 Why not try to use it to mine a few cryptos while at it; since the crypto business has been booming recently.

-So the idea was to test it on my Vagrant box, and some how let it find its way to run it elsewhere so that I can mine while I sleep and then one day wake up as a Gajillionare or something close.
+So the idea was to test it on my Vagrant box, and somehow let it find its way to run it elsewhere so that I can mine while I sleep and then one day wake up as a Gajillionare or something close.

 Note To Self: Never blindly run commands on your system especially from the wild.